A fun (not to mention cute!) counting bear patterning activity for preschool or kindergarten.

 This is a two-page printable with 10 questions (A to J).

-Each question shows a simple repeating pattern made from rainbow bears.
+Each question shows a simple repeating pattern made from different coloured counting bears.

 At the end of each pattern there is a box with a bear in it.
 Complete the pattern by deciding what colour bear should go in that box.